aerickt/lapwing-for-beginners/src/Chapter-15.md

 ## Syllabic splitting basics

-In earlier chapters, you learned when and how to use affix strokes.
-You also learned how to write compound words.
+Earlier chapters covered affix strokes and compound words.
 Syllabic splitting is the last technique for writing multisyllable words that cannot be written in one stroke.
-The rules are fairly simple.
+Words are split roughly into their syllables based on the following rules:

 1. Split the word using other methods (prefixes, suffixes, and compound words)—even just partially
 2. Split each remaining part by its syllables so that every stroke after the first begins with a consonant
-3. Make sure to not double consonants across separate strokes
+3. Ensure not to double consonants across separate strokes
 4. With multiple ways of splitting syllables, preserve the natural sounds of the word

 It's best to learn these rules by examples.